dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

 Notes:
-  1. We probably should have picked a better name for `quine-gen` --- it doesn't really generate a quine from arbitary input but instead merely converts and input to an array and then emits the array and the input.
+  1. We probably should have picked a better name for `quine-gen` --- it doesn't really generate a quine from arbitary input but instead merely converts its input to an array and then emits the array and the input.
-     This caused some confusion when people did step 3.
+     This naming caused some confusion when people did step 3.

-  2. If you get syntax errors in the quine file you generate it --- just open up the file in your editor and see what you need to do to change it.
-Just because you automatically emitted the code rather than typed it the rules are the same: treat the code as if you wrote it.
+  2. If you get syntax errors in the quine file you generate it --- just open up the file in your editor and see what you would need to fix these errors and then put those fixes in `quine-gen.c`.
+Just because you automatically emitted the code rather than typed it, the rules are the same: treat the code as if you wrote it.

 --------------------------------------------------------------------------
 #### step2: inject attacks into `step2/login` and `step2/compiler`